 - During 2017-2018, there were 125 days where the difference was 60% or greater.

 Flaw #10: Same electricity consumption reported for months at a time

 BECI reported a constant consumption of 73.12146138 TWh/year for more than 9 months: from 31 July 2018 to 18 November 2018, and from 17 July 2019 to this day (06 January 2020.)
 Why is BECI stuck at 73.12146138 TWh/year is a mystery.
 I questioned the author who vaguely explained that sometimes he “adjusts things manually” and refused to provide further details.
 Obviously this is evidence BECI is not a real-time estimate, but a result of the author’s haphazard and undocumented hacks.

 How to fix BECI?

-As I previously offered, if your are a journalist, or researcher, or anyone who wants to write about Bitcoin’s energy consumption, send me a note.
-I will be happy to review your work and provide feedback before publication.
+As I previously offered, if your are a journalist, analyst, or anyone who wants to write about Bitcoin’s energy consumption, send me a note.
+I will be happy to review your work and provide feedback.
 It is professionally unacceptable to publish analyses that are so far off reality like BECI.

 BECI’s author was unable to remember when he changed the hardcoded “65%” to “60%” (he said it was done “probably around the end of March/start of April .”) ↩